 If you have a backyard pool in Sherman, TX, you may have had times when you’ve noticed bugs in your pool.
-Insects love moisture, lights and vegetation, so it’s no surprise if you’ve noticed that they’ve been gravitating towards your amazing in-ground pool or actually made their way into your above ground pool.
+Insects love moisture, lights and vegetation, so it’s no surprise if you’ve noticed that they’ve been gravitating towards your amazing in-ground pool.

 Although you can’t prevent all bugs and pests from getting into your pool, you can minimize the attractiveness the area around your pool to deter bugs from getting closer to your pool.

 TIPS TO KEEP BUGS OUT OF YOUR POOL:

 If you’re having a problem with bugs in the pool, shock chlorination will kill the organic material that bugs will feed on.